Quantum inference on a classically trained quantum extreme learning machine: Results

-The paradigm shift introduced here is to exploit the connection between a macroscopic, high-intensity classical signal (i.e. a \textit{coherent state} of the quantized electromagnetic field), produced via stimulated four-wave mixing (StFWM) in a third-order nonlinear optical media, and the quantum correlations of photon-pairs generated in the corresponding spontaneous four-wave mixing process (SpFWM) \cite{liscidini2013stimulated,azzini2012classical}.
-This concept is illustrated in Fig.~\ref{Fig_1}(a).
+The definitions introduced so far illustrate the standard workflow employed in the training and testing of any QELM architecture \cite{innocenti2023potential, mujal2021opportunities, ghosh2021quantumReview}.
+Since the output typically requires the estimation of expectation values, possibly corresponding to observables that carry non-classical correlations arising from entanglement, the stochastic nature of quantum measurements requires the preparation of multiple copies of the state and repeated measurements to accumulate sufficient statistics and suppress finite-sampling noise.
+Although strategies based on ensemble computing have been proposed to reduce the integration time \cite{mujal2021opportunities, negoro2018machine}, the achievable speedup is modest, and they require the implementation of global unitaries acting identically on many copies of identically prepared input states.
+The paradigm shift introduced here lies in exploiting the connection between the intensity of a macroscopic classical signal and the outcome probabilities of single photons and correlated photon pairs generated through the SpFWM process and propagating in a linear optical network.
+While the former can be readily reproduced by a single coherent beam \cite{laing2012super}, mimicking two-photon correlations requires twin beams produced via stimulated four-wave mixing (StFWM) \cite{liscidini2013stimulated,azzini2012classical}.
+This last concept is illustrated in Fig.~\ref{Fig_1}(a).
 During the training phase, rather than collecting coincidence counts from the weak spontaneous signal to evaluate the coincidence probability $C_{kj}$ between a signal photon in mode $k$ and an idler photon in mode $j$ at the reservoir output, one can detect an informationally equivalent but much stronger field by stimulating the generation of a coherent signal beam, thereby drastically reducing the integration time while simultaneously increasing the SNR.
 This is achieved by seeding the photon-pair source with a properly \emph{amplitude-shaped} idler beam and by measuring the signal intensity in mode $k$ using a standard detector.
 The required amplitude profile of the idler beam can be formally obtained through a simple prescription \cite{borghi2020phase}.
 One first considers the corresponding spontaneous process and then back-propagates the path of the idler photon in mode $j$ from the detector to the source.
 The resulting complex amplitude pattern, which is generally multimode and termed the asymptotic output field of the $j^{\mathrm{th}}$ mode of the system \cite{liscidini2012asymptotic}, is subsequently used as a coherent seed for stimulated four-wave mixing.
 This process generates a signal beam whose intensity $I_{kj}$ in mode $k$ becomes proportional to $C_{kj}$, thereby mapping the quantum correlations onto a macroscopic classical signal.\\ More rigorously, the coincidence probability $C_{kj}$ at the output of the QELM in the spontaneous process can be written as (see Supplementary Materials for derivation)

 where $[\cdot]_{kj}$ denotes the matrix element, $[\mathbf{S}_{\textup{si}}]_{kj}$ is the probability amplitude for the signal and idler photons to be in modes $k$ and $j$, respectively, at the QELM input, and $\mathbf{U}_{\textup{QELM,s(i)}}$ are the matrices describing the transformation implemented by the QELM to the signal and idler photons (here and in the following assumed to factor into independent transformations).
 In the stimulated case, by contrast, one starts with the idler seed in a coherent state in mode $j$, described by the amplitude vector $\bm{\alpha}_j=(0,\ldots,\alpha_j,\ldots,0)$, and shapes its amplitude by applying the transformation $\bm{\alpha}_j\mapsto\tilde{\mathbf{U}}_i\bm{\alpha}_j$ before entering the nonlinear source.
 The intensity $I_{kj}$ of the stimulated coherent state of the signal in mode $k$ is given by (see the Supplementary Materials for the derivation)